-Autism spectrum disorder (ASD), also known as pervasive developmental disorder, is a neurodevelopmental condition characterized by core features seen in all affected individuals.
-These features include qualitative impairment in social interaction and communication, as well as repetitive stereotyped behavior, interests, and activities.
-ASD may be further classified into Kanner's syndrome and Asperger's syndrome.
-Whereas children with Kanner's syndrome show marked impairment in language abilities and reduced intelligence, children with Asperger's syndrome show appropriate language development and pronounced skills in specific areas.
+Autism spectrum disorder (ASD) encompasses the previously separate diagnoses of autistic disorder, Asperger disorder, Rett disorder, childhood disintegrative disorder, and pervasive developmental disorder-not otherwise specified (PDD-NOS).
+ASD is a neurodevelopmental condition characterized by qualitative impairment in social interaction and communication as well as repetitive stereotyped behavior, interests, and activities.
+These features are present early in development and cause impairment of social and academic functioning.
 Diagnosis is based on careful assessment of behavior, cognitive development, and language skills.
-Treatment should be initiated early, and involves educational and behavioral management, medical therapy, and family counseling.
+Treatment, which should be initiated early, involves educational and behavioral management, medical therapy, and family counseling.

 - Sex: ♂ > ♀ (4:1)

 - Age: symptoms typically evident before 2–3 years of age